Case Studies

 2. Process Validation

-• Additional corporate requirement: alignment with the corporation’s validated standards, which were significantly more stringent than our client's local processes.
+An additional challenge was the need to align with the acquiring corporation’s validated standards, which were significantly more stringent than the client’s local procedures.

 3. Equipment Qualification & Calibration

-A large equipment inventory was unqualified or insufficiently qualified:
+A large portion of the equipment inventory was either unqualified or insufficiently qualified.
+For example:

-• Ovens and climate chambers without temperature distribution studies.
+• ovens and climate chambers lacked temperature distribution studies

-• Many test processes relied on equipment whose condition or performance was not demonstrated.
+As a result, several test processes relied on equipment whose condition and performance had not been adequately demonstrated.

 4. Visual Inspections

-• This was both an FDA finding and a key focus point of the corporate post-merger integration.
+This was both an FDA finding and a key focus area of the corporate post-merger integration.

 5. Multi-Site Challenge (USA & Germany)